taidaesal/vulkano_tutorial/doc_src/section_7.md

 Lastly, let's look at `f_color = vec4(subpassLoad(u_color).rgb, 1.0);`

 Since we can't just use our input uniforms as a regular variable, we need to use the special `subpassLoad` function to get data from them.
-The `.rgb` at the end is just a way of destructuring the vector and is the same to calling `.xyz`.
+The `.rgb` at the end is just a way of destructuring the vector and is the same as calling `.xyz`.
 The reason we use `.rgb` is that it helps underscore the fact that this is color data.

 Let's add back in the sub-buffers we commented out earlier in the lesson.
 ```rust